az0/clinton-email-cruncher/README.md

 * Extract the time the message was sent or received from the full text
 * Split the full text into constituent messages
-* Develop a list of phrases to remove from the full text (e.g. "PRODUCED TO HOUSE SELECT BENGHAZI COMM")
+* Develop a list of phrases to remove from the full text (e.g., "PRODUCED TO HOUSE SELECT BENGHAZI COMM")
 * Infer message threads
 * Pair attachments with their messages